newsboat/newsboat/README.md

 License
 -------

-Newsboat is licensed under the MIT/X Consortium License.
-See the file LICENSE for further details.
+Newsboat is licensed under [the MIT license](https://opensource.org/licenses/MIT); see the LICENSE file.